Search

 Humpback whales, Western Pacific (credit: Wayne Osborn, The Whale Diaries)

-When pods of humpback whales were observed fishing by a research vessel in Prince William Sound, Alaska, drones were effective monitors.
-The research crew utilized an aerial drone to watch the whales cooperate and build bubble nets to corral fish.
-Among humpbacks, this behavior appears unique to Alaska and is taught by elders to immature whales.
-If the mammals noticed the drone, they probably saw it as some strange bird and continued with their activities.
-The drone watched the whales feeding but the remote-controlled robot couldn't hear underwater to listen in on the group harmonies that humpbacks are so famous for creating.
+When humpback pods were observed fishing by a research vessel in Prince William Sound, Alaska, drones were effective monitors of the whale's hunting strategies.
+The research crew utilized an aerial drone to watch the animals cooperate and build bubble nets to corral fish.
+Among humpbacks, this behavior appears unique to Alaska and is taught by elders in the pods to immature whales.
+If the mammals even noticed the drone, they probably saw it as some strange bird and continued with their fishing activities.
+The drone observed the feeding behavior but could not hear underwater to listen in on the group harmonies that humpbacks are so famous for creating.
 WHB

 Humpback whales feeding in Alaska (credit: Outer Shores Expeditions)